Kasama ware Kasama yaki

 - 3. Chrysanthemum kneading

-This process removes air so that the whole is homogenized.
+This process removes air so that the whole is uniform.

 Chrysanthemum kneading is known as such because the clay is kneaded in a form that resembles chrysanthemum petals.